lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 -include             Snps with parsimony > min will be included in the output regardless of flags

+-track               Program will output a track annotating highly suspect lab assosiated mutations and a track annotating                          Artic primers that overlap or are within 10bp of lab-associated mutations in BED Detail format.
+Both                          tracks can be directly uploaded to the UCSC Genome Browser.

 -min_parsimony       Minimum parsimony (must be an integer) default = 4 (Beware that reducing this parameter from the default
                      can obscure accuracy)